Bipolar & Finding Center

-I was diagnosed as Bipolar in my late twenties.
+I was diagnosed as Borderline Bipolar in my late twenties.

-Later on through this inner healing process, I began to experience something – My Center.
+Years later through my inner healing process, I began to experience something;

-I discovered that I had a place inside me, this center that stayed unchanged and unaffected throughout all my changing moods, energies, and states.
+I discovered that this center, this place inside me, when I connected to it, I was connected to something that stayed unchanged and unaffected throughout all my changing moods, energies, and states.

-This changed everything for me because part of the pain of what they call Bipolar is that when I was up, I would lose myself in it.
+This discovery changed things for me significantly because part of the pain of what they call Bipolar is that when I was up, I would lose myself in that up.
 So then when I was down, I would lose myself in that too.

-But when I thought that this up state was an achievement and I gave it a lot of importance and thought it should be permanent - and forgot that there are lots of other experiences in life - well then when it changed to the down, I would feel so devastated.
-I felt I had lost something precious.
-(Now I realize I don't lose anything, I am gaining deeper access into myself and my center)
+When I thought that an up state was an achievement and gave it a lot of importance and expected it to be permanent (forgetting that there are lots of other experiences in life) well then when it changed, which it always does, I would be devastated.
+I would feel as if I had lost something precious.
+I would interpret it as something bad happening.

-Being more centered I don’t do this near as much.
-But I haven’t stopped experiencing the differing waves.
-In fact, I like being able to feel it all more deeply now.
+But I haven’t stopped experiencing the changing waves.
+In fact, I experience them intensely at times.
+I like the ability to feel it all more deeply now.

 In the up wave, I feel motivated, energized, creative, and excited.
 I have visions.
 I see solutions.
 I work hard at things.